Cebu, Philippines may be famous for the sardine run in Moalboal and canyoneering at Kawasan, but it also has many beautiful places to visit.

 We spent about an hour at the Falls and didn’t see a single soul.

-Now do you see why I say Montpeller Falls is one of the secrets of Cebu?
+Now do you see why I say Montpellier Falls is one of the secrets of Cebu?

 From Moalboal, head south along the Highway for about an hour.
 You will drive through Badian, the Municipality for Kawasan Falls and keep an eye out for the next Municipality Alegria.

-Take a Ceres Line Bus or jump in a jeepney and tell them you want Monpeller Falls, Alegria.
+Take a Ceres Line Bus or jump in a jeepney and tell them you want Monpellier Falls, Alegria.

 In Alegria, jump on a habal-habal (back of a motorbike) or trike and get a local to take you.
 Yes it is too far to walk.